Measures of path-based nonlinear expansion rates and Lagrangian uncertainty in stochastic flows: Finite-time expansion rates in stochastic flows

-{The time continuity aspect of Theorem \ref{exp_rate} follows easily from the strict convexity of $\varphi$ together with time continuity of the stochastic flow $\Phi^x_{t,t_0}$ and, consequently, time continuity of the corresponding Markov evolution $\mathcal{P}_{t,t_0}^{\Phi^x}.$ The rest of the proof} for general $\varphi$-divergences under the uniform integrability condition~(\ref{unifint}) is central to this work but it is rather involved; thus, we split it into three parts given in Propositions~\ref{Con}, \ref{propt_ii}, and {\ref{p1.11}}.
-The first step towards the proof relies on an appropriate regularisation of the initial measure with the help of some general mollification techniques which are outlined next.
+The proof of Theorem \ref{exp_rate} is on the tedious side except for part (i) which follows from the strict convexity of $\varphi$ and time continuity of the centred two-point motion $\{\Phi^x_{t_0,t}\}_{t\in \Ic}$, which implies time continuity of the transition evolutions $(\mathcal{P}_{t_0,t}^{\Phi^x})_{t\in\Ic}$ in (\ref{2pme}).
+The rest of the proof is split into two parts given in Propositions~\ref{Con} and {\ref{prt_iii}}, corresponding to parts (ii)--(iii) of Theorem \ref{exp_rate}.